Think-iT-Labs/think-it-dataspaces-demonstrator-sandbox/README.md

 2. **Set Up Environment Variables**:
    - Define the following variables in your Postman environment:
-     - `baseUrl`: The base URL of your connector's HTTP API.
+     - `base_url`: The base URL of your connector's HTTP API.
-     - `s3Bucket`: The name of your S3 bucket (if applicable).

 3. **Authentication**:
-   - Ensure that the necessary authentication headers (e.g., API keys or tokens) are configured in the Postman collection.
+   - Ensure that the necessary authentication header `api_key` is configured in the Postman collection.

 4. **Testing Data Exchange**:
-   - Use the provided requests to interact with the connector:
+   - Use the provided requests to interact with the connector.
-     - HTTP API: Test endpoints for creating, retrieving, and managing data.
-     - S3 Bucket: Test operations for uploading, downloading, and managing files.

----

 ## Lab Phases

-### Phase 1: Secure and Sovereign Integration
+### Phase 1: Secure and Sovereign Data Integration

 - **Task 1.1**: Create an asset in the data space.
 - **Task 1.2**: Define a policy for data usage.
 - **Task 1.3**: Create a contract definition to enforce the policy.

 ### Phase 2: Discovery & Assessment

 - **Task 2.1**: Query the catalog to discover available datasets.
 - **Task 2.2**: Assess the quality and relevance of the discovered datasets based on available metadata.

 ### Phase 3: Contract Negotiation & Policy Configuration

+- **Task 3.1**: Create a Policy.
-- **Task 3.1**: Initiate a contract negotiation with another participant.
+- **Task 3.2**: Initiate a contract negotiation with another participant.
-- **Task 3.2**: Monitor the negotiation process and finalize the agreement.
+- **Task 3.3**: Monitor the negotiation process and finalize the agreement.

 ### Phase 4: Data Transfer & Integration

 - **Task 4.1**: Initiate a data transfer process.
 - **Task 4.2**: Verify the successful transfer of data.
 - **Task 4.3**: Integrate the received data into your internal system.

 ### Phase 5: Reporting & Verification

 - **Task 5.1**: Generate a report based on the exchanged data.

----

 ## Gamification Checklist

 Participants can use the following checklist to track their progress.

 Judges will use this to assign scores and incentivize the lab session.

 ### Lab Checklist